AVS-Orchestration/avs-toolkit/README.md

 uv run avs run illustrative-example/VS-001-logic-analysis.md --local
 ```

+🧠 **Advanced**: See Model Orchestration Guide for using specialized models like Gemma or Mistral.

 ## 📂 Architecture: Value Story vs. Briefcase

 The AVS Toolkit manages the lifecycle of a Value Story through three distinct file types visible in the repository: